Boro Din

-('Big Day') is what Christmas is called in Bangladesh and the neighbouring eastern Indian state of West Bengal.
+Boro Din (বড়দিন) is the traditional Bengali name for Christmas.
+It is the biggest festival of the Bengali Christians.

 History

 Christianity was brought to Bangladesh in the 16th century by Portuguese traders and missionaries.
-Christians in Bangladesh make up 0.03 percent of the population.
+Christians in Bangladesh make up 0.30 percent of the population.

 Celebrations

 Christians in Bangladesh give gifts to each other and visit others on Christmas.
-Christmas is national holiday in Bangladesh.
+Christmas is a national holiday in Bangladesh.
 Kids receive money or toys from adults.
 People greet each other with Shubho Boro Din ('Greetings of the Great Day').
 In rural areas, banana trees and leaves are used for decoration.
 In cities, common Christmas decorations include Christmas trees, banners and balloons.
 Special events are held in hotels and Christmas specials are shown on TV.
 Traditional foods include Christmas cake, pitha, and cookies.
 Christians visit churches and make Christmas cakes.
 Churches are decorated with Christmas lights and a Christmas tree.
 Church choirs perform Bengali Christmas songs.
 Church-held Christmas Eve feasts are called Preeti Bhoj and hymns are called Kirtan.

-Christmas is also increasingly celebrated by other religions in Bangladesh, especially in urban areas of the country.
+Christmas is also increasingly observed by people of other faiths in Bangladesh, particularly in urban areas.